oracle/pgql-lang/README.md

 ## Build and Install the Parser

-PGQL's parser can be built on Windows, Linux and Mac OS X and requires Java 1.8 or higher and Maven 3.3.9 or higher.
+PGQL's parser can be built on Linux, Mac OS X and Window, and requires Java 1.8 or higher and Maven 3.3.9 or higher.

 On Linux / Mac OS X: